username123115/ctfWriteups/nbctf/shiftySands/README.md

 }
 ```

-It uses the `map` global variable as the map and tests against the inputs `wasd`.
+It uses the global variable `map` for the map and tests against the inputs `wasd`.
 If the player doesn't input one of
 these letters it does nothing and a move ends up being wasted.
 Otherwise it determines if the position the player wants to
 move to is valid by checking if the new position contains the `#` or `S` tiles.
 If the position doesn't contain these tiles,
 the player is moved there by updating the `x` and `y` values.
 Otherwise nothing happens and a move is wasted.

 One thing to note is that `move()` doesn't care if a player is inside of a `S` tile or not, and that the game calls `move()` before
 it checks if a player is in a `S` tile so the player can still save themselves if a `S` tile shifts into their position (The player isn't
 represented as a tile on the map so sand can still shift onto the player if they're standing on a `.` tile.